 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We'll hit CTRL S to save our file.
-Next to export we'll go to file and if we wanted to export this as a JPEG or a PNG or other images we would go to export, export as, and here clicking the drop-down we have multiple different ways that we can export this.
-For example JPEGs tend to be good with compression.
+We'll hit CTRL + S to save our file.
+Next, to export, we'll go to File, and if we want to export this as a JPEG, PNG, or other image formats, we would go to Export > Export As.
+Here, clicking the drop-down, we have multiple different ways that we can export this.
+For example, JPEGs tend to be good with compression.

 PNGs have great transparency.
-TIFF often holds a lot of data so it's a higher quality if you're going to get it printed.
-In this case though let's go into our save as type and we'll select JPEG.
+TIFF often holds a lot of data, so it's higher quality if you're going to get it printed.
+In this case, though, let's go into our Save As type and select JPEG.

-From here we'll see that we have our postcard as a JPEG and we're going to check use art boards.
-Using art boards means that it will export only the art boards therefore all of the elements outside the art boards such as our color squares or the edges of our shape or the recruiter on the side those won't get exported.
-In addition we can export either all or we could export any of the individual art boards.
+From here, we'll see that we have our postcard as a JPEG, and we're going to check Use Artboards.
+Using Artboards means that it will export only the artboards; therefore, all of the elements outside the artboards—such as our color squares, the edges of our shape, or the recruiter on the side—won't get exported.
+In addition, we can export either all or any of the individual artboards.

-We'll then click export and from here we can change how we'd like to view it.
-We can change our color model, our quality meaning that will be a larger file, our resolution and compression.
-So let's now click OK and we've now exported our image as JPEG.
+We'll then click Export, and from here, we can change how we'd like to view it.
+We can change our color model, our quality (meaning that will be a larger file), our resolution, and compression.
+So let's now click OK, and we've now exported our image as a JPEG.

-To view this we'll go into our unzipped folder and we'll see that we've exported postcard 01 JPEG and postcard 02 JPEG.
-If we double click we can see example of this.
-We'll see that we have the postcard on the front and the postcard of our back.
+To view this, we'll go into our unzipped folder, and we'll see that we've exported postcard01.jpg and postcard02.jpg.
+If we double-click, we can see an example of this.
+We'll see that we have the postcard front and the postcard back.

-Currently we have it at 1 eighth of an inch however if we wanted to increase it or decrease it we could do it here.
-When exporting items for print it's important to observe the bleed first as depending on where you're getting printed at there are different specifications.
-We'll then click OK and now we're ready to export as a PDF.
+Currently, we have it at 1/8 inch; however, if we want to increase or decrease it, we could do it here.
+When exporting items for print, it's important to observe the bleed first, as depending on where you're getting printed, there are different specifications.
+We'll then click OK, and now we're ready to export as a PDF.

-Next we'll get a Save Adobe PDF option and from our presets we have predetermined presets of how we'd like to export it.
-In this case let's select high-quality print and we'll make sure that preserve illustrator editing capabilities is checked.
-From here we'll simply make one change going to marks and bleeds and we'll check use document bleed settings which are set at 1 eighth of an inch.
+Next, we'll get a Save Adobe PDF option, and from our presets, we have predetermined presets of how we'd like to export it.
+In this case, let's select High-Quality Print, and we'll make sure that Preserve Illustrator Editing Capabilities is checked.
+From here, we'll simply make one change: going to Marks and Bleeds, we'll check Use Document Bleed Settings, which are set at 1/8 inch.

-We'll also select trim marks so that when we print it we'll know where to cut it at the bleed.
-Finally we'll select Save PDF.
-If we now go into our unzipped file we'll see that we have our postcard PDF here.
+We'll also select Trim Marks so that when we print, we'll know where to cut it at the bleed.
+Finally, we'll select Save PDF.
+If we now go into our unzipped folder, we'll see that we have our postcard PDF here.